Gold ETFs are a popular way for investors to purchase gold in the electronic format or invest in companies in the gold-mining industry.

 Here is how to trade and invest in gold ETFs with an international, highly regulated broker like CAPEX.com:

 - Choose which type of account you want to use.
 Your first concern should be your risk appetite and time horizon.
 If you want to buy and hold gold ETFs, open an investing account.
-If you want to speculate on price movements (including falling prices) with zero commission and leverage, open a trading account.
+If you want to speculate on price movements (including falling prices) with tight spreads and leverage, open a CFD trading account.

 - Create an account.
 Regardless of your chosen account, you need to register and complete the KYC process to verify your identity.